-As of December 31, 2016, the Corporation had the following bonds outstanding:
+As of December 31, 2017, the Corporation had the following bonds outstanding:

-1. 2009 Refunding Bonds, Series A (the "Bonds of 2009"), in principal amount of \$74,530,000 (issued in aggregate principal amount of \$111,475,000).
+1. 2009 Refunding Bonds, Series A (the "Bonds of 2009"), in principal amount of \$68,570,000 (issued in aggregate principal amount of \$111,475,000).
 The Bonds of 2009 are collateralized by a pledge of the net revenues from the First, Second and Third Phase Projects (collectively, the "Projects"), and all funds and accounts held by the trustee under the Corporation's bond indenture.
-During 2016, the Projects produced net revenues after payment of operating expenses with coverage of 2.53 times debt service requirements, which significantly exceeded the required coverage of 1.25 times debt service under the bond indenture.
-The Corporation has reviewed estimated and actual revenues and operating expenses of the Projects and expects that net revenues from operations of the Projects will continue to exceed the amounts required for debt service on the Bonds of 2009.
+During 2017, the Projects produced net revenues after payment of operating expenses with coverage of 2.53 times debt service requirements, which significantly exceeded the required coverage of 1.25 times debt service under the bond indenture.
+The Corporation has reviewed estimated and actual revenues and operating expenses of the Projects will continue to exceed the amounts required for debt service on the Bonds of 2009.

-The Honorable Andrew M. Cuomo Governor of the State of New York March 31, 2017 Page 4
+The Honorable Andrew M. Cuomo Governor of the State of New York March 30, 2018 Page 4